Bryant homers in Giants debut, San Francisco tops Houston

 Those cheers got louder after Bryant crushed an 0-1 pitch from Luis García (7-6) into the left field stands for his 19th home run this season.

-After Mike Yastrzemski doubled and Buster Posey walked in the third, Crawford and Ruf followed with RBI singles to put the Giants ahead 3-2.
+After Mike Yastrzemski doubled and Buster Posey walked, Crawford and Ruf followed with RBI singles to put the Giants ahead 3-2.

 It wasn’t a perfect debut for Bryant, who started at third base.
 His throwing error on Martín Maldonado’s grounder down the line in the fifth gave the Astros a runner in scoring position with no outs.
 Logan Webb retired the next three batters to work out of the jam.